-A fourth difference regards the immodiate ground of judg-. ment.
-Kent formulated this ground by setting forth his schematism of the categories.
-There is a proper use of the category, Real, if there occurs a filling of the empty form of Tire.
-There is a proper use of the category, Sabst nee, if there is a permanence of the dual in Mine.
-He ever, Kent's achematism is not regarded as one of his hap fast inventions.
-What he was trying to get hold of leadive process of checking, of verifying, of bringing VAS. the merely conceived and the merely given into unity.
-In fact, that process is far more complicated and far more versatile than Kantten analysis to dd 1 si one to suspect.
-Verifying supposes a vast array of "geothobical propositions that state what rould be experienced under precisely defined conditions.
-Verifying consists in having those experiences, all of them, and none but them;) under the defined conditions.
-Moreover, what is verified, is what is conceived, formulated, rapposed.
-It need have no imaginable counterpart, and so one can speak of varifying the theory of relativity or the affirmations of quantum mechanics.
-Indeed, as we have shown at length, there is a single formula that covers the immediate ground of all our judgments; it is the grasp of the virtually unconditioned.
-So far was Kunt from positing the unconditioned as the immediate ground of every judgment, that he described it an Ideal of Pure Readon, and ideal that becomes operative in our knowing, not prior to jubment and as a condition of jubment, but submequently incomend as each jubment rests on an infinite regress of prosyllogisms.
-As the reader, familiar with Kart, will note, our assertion of a demand for the moonditioned as a prior ground for judgment not movely indices that the Kantien analytic is contously incomplete but also involves in utter ruin the Kantian dialectic.
-For the dialectic has but a single provise, namely, that since the demand for the unconditioned is not a necessary ground for judgment, therefore, it is a transcendental illusion; in other words, since the unconditioned is not constitutive of knowing an object in the sense of making a judgment, therefore, it has purely regulative function in our knowing.
-On our showing, the unconditioned is prior and constitutive; to affirm a first is to affirm an unconditioned.
+A fourth difference regards the immediate ground of judgment.
+Kant formulated this ground by setting forth his schematism of the categories.
+There is a proper use of the category, Real, if there occurs a filling of the empty form of Time.
+There is a proper use of the category, Substance, if there is a permanence of the Real in Time.
+However, Kent's schematism is not regarded as one of his happiest inventions.
+What he was trying to get hold of was, perhaps, the reflective process of checking, of verifying, of bringing the merely conceived and the merely given into unity.
+In fact, that process is far more complicated and far more versatile than Kantian analysis would lead one to suspect.
+Verifying supposes a vast array of hypothetical propositions that state what would be experienced under precisely defined conditions.
+Verifying consists in having those experiences, all of them, and none but them, under the defined conditions.
+Moreover, what is verified, is what is conceived, formulated, supposed.
+It need have no imaginable counterpart, and so one can speak of verifying the theory of relativity or the affirmations of quantum mechanics.
+Indeed, as we have shown at length, there is a single formula that covers the immediate ground of all our judgments; it is the greap of the virtually unconditioned.
+So far was Kent from positing the unconditioned as the immediate ground of every judgment, that he operative in our knowing, not prior to judgment and as a condition of judgment, but subsequently inasmuch as each judgment rests on an infinite regress of prosyllogisms.
+As the reader familiar with Kant will note, our assertion of a demand for the unconditioned as a prior ground for judgment not merely implies that the Kantian analytic is seriously incomplete but also involves in utter ruin the Kantian dialectic.
+For the dialectic has but a single premise, namely, that since the demand for the unconditioned is not a necessary ground for judgment, therefore, it is a transcendental illusion; in other words, since the unconditioned is not constitutive of knowing an object in the sense of making a judgment, therefore, it has a purely regulative function in our knowing.
+On our showing, the unconditioned is prior and constitutive; to affirm a fact is to affirm an unconditioned.